* DATA STRUCTURE APTITUDE *

 deadlocks and they lead to unnecessary aborts.

-63. What is a checkpoint and when does it occur?
+63. What is a checkpoint and when does

 A Checkpoint is like a snapshot of the DBMS